-After witnessing the disparity between metropolitan and rural areas in mental health issues and suicide rates, Holly decided to specialize in mental health.
-She is now working as a Doctor at Peninsula Health and undertaking research at Orygen Youth Mental Health.
+After witnessing the disparity between metropolitan and rural areas in mental health issues and suicide rates, Holly decided to specialize in mental health, in the area of early-psychosis.
+She is currently working as a medical officer at Peninsula Health and undertaking research at Orygen Youth Mental Health.

 Growing up in a rural area shaped how I view medicine.
 It’s made me very cognizant of equity versus equality – and I want to be part of reducing stigma and improving access to health.